NorskRegnesentral/skchange-tutorial-hydro/README.md

 2. Run through the notebooks and cells in order.

     * When [VSCode] asks if you want to activate the `.venv` environment for Jupyter, click "Yes".
+    * If you are not prompted to activate the `.venv` environment, you can select it manually by clicking on the kernel button in the top right corner of the notebook.
+You may have to reload the window for the `.venv` environment to appear.

 ## :movie_camera: Other Tutorials